How to create couple travel photos without a tripod: The PS technique that always shocks people

 I’m not sure why dancing alone in Mompox’s main plaza feels less embarrassing than dancing together, but…

-This shot was created by also using Panoramic merging, which is easy to do in Lightroom:
+This shot was created by also using Panoramic merging before the composite, which is easy to do in Lightroom:

 Water ripples always add an extra layer of complexity to Photoshop composites of couple travel photos.
 Keeping Eraser opacity low can help you blend better, or if this isn’t working you’ll have to lasso just the subjects themselves.